jackmoore/autosize/readme.md

 ## Changelog

+### v1.16.19 - 2013/6/18
+* Added event for removing autosize from a textarea element:
+	$('textarea.example').trigger('autosize.destroy');

 ### v1.16.18 - 2013/6/18
-* Added an event for manually triggering resize that also accounts for typographic styles that have changed on the textarea element.
+* Added event for manually triggering resize that also accounts for typographic styles that have changed on the textarea element.
 Example:
 	$('textarea.example').css('text-indent', 25);
 	$('textarea.example').trigger('autosize.includeStyle');
 * Minor optimization